Age-Related Macular Degeneration: Taking VitaminsSkip to the navigation

-For example, the Age-Related Eye Disease Study (AREDS) is a major research effort by the U.S. National Eye Institute.
-The first AREDS study found that supplementing your diet with high levels of vitamins C, E, and beta-carotene, called antioxidants , and the mineral zinc may help slow the progress of advanced age-related macular degeneration (AMD) and delay vision loss if you already have moderate or severe AMD.
+For example, the Age-Related Eye Disease Study (AREDS) and AREDS2 were two major research studies done by the U.S. National Eye Institute.
+AREDS2 found that supplementing your diet with high levels of vitamins C, E, lutein, and zeaxanthin, which are all antioxidants , and the minerals zinc and copper may help slow the progress of advanced age-related macular degeneration (AMD) and delay vision loss if you already have moderate or severe AMD.
 There is no evidence that the supplements are helpful if you do not have AMD or only have a mild form of the disease. footnote 1

-- The study showed the largest benefit for people who had already begun to develop AMD (intermediate AMD) in one or both eyes or who had advanced AMD in one eye.
+- The studies showed the largest benefit for people who had already begun to develop AMD (intermediate AMD) in one or both eyes or who had advanced AMD in one eye.
 In these groups, the risk for advanced AMD or for AMD in the other eye was reduced by about 25%.
-The chance of developing vision loss from advanced AMD was reduced by about 20% in those taking the vitamins and zinc supplements.
+The chance of vision loss from advanced AMD was reduced by about 20% in those who took vitamin and mineral supplements.

 - Although there may be some benefit from taking the vitamins alone or the zinc alone, the greatest benefit was seen in those who took both.

-- The study did not find any significant benefit from the supplements in people who had only the early signs of AMD.
+- The studies did not find any significant benefit from the supplements in people who had only the early signs of AMD.

-- The study found that taking the supplements did not help improve vision already lost from AMD.
+- The studies found that taking the supplements did not help improve vision already lost from AMD.